corrode/corrode.github.io/content/blog/paradigms/index.md

   paradigm, always write code that's straightforward and easy to maintain.
 It benefits not only your future self, but also your colleagues who might work on the same codebase.

-Lastly, avoid bias towards any particular paradigm.
-Don't prematurely optimize for performance at the cost of readability.
+* **Avoid premature optimization.** Don't prematurely optimize for performance at the cost of readability.
 The real bottleneck might be elsewhere.
 Measure first, then optimize.
+Elegant solutions can be turned into fast ones, but the reverse is not always true.

-It's not unusual for the most elegant solution to also be the fastest.
+Lastly, avoid bias towards any particular paradigm.
+You can write better code if you test your assumptions every now and then.